Roy Cazaly: Legacy

+Cazaly retired from competitive football in 1941 at the age of 48.
+Later, he coached (non-playing) New Town to a number of Tasmanian Football League premierships.
-The famous cry "Up there, Cazaly" was used as a battle-cry by Australian forces during World War II.

-It is also the name of a famous song, released in 1979 by Mike Brady and the Two-Man Band.
+The famous cry "Up there, Cazaly" was used as a battle cry by Australian forces during World War II.
+It is also the title of a famous song, released in 1979 by Mike Brady and the Two-Man Band.

+After his retirement from football, Cazaly was involved in many business ventures.
+In later years he ran a successful physiotherapy business in Hobart which, in the years before his death, was managed by his son, also called Roy.
+Roy junior played for New Town FC after World War II.
+Cazaly senior, known for his extraordinary fitness well into his later years, although he was in ill-health in the five years before his death on 10 October 1963, at the age of seventy, in Lenah Valley, a suburb of Hobart.

 Cazaly was inducted into the Australian Football Hall of Fame in 1996 as one of the inaugural twelve Legends.

-Cazalys Stadium in Cairns, Queensland, is named after Roy Cazaly.
+In 2003, Cazalys Stadium in Cairns, Queensland, was named after him.